 Here are some of my favorite programming tools:

-- Python, TypeScript, Nim, OCaml, and C
+- Python, TypeScript, Nim, and Rust

 - Typesetting with $\LaTeX$, Pandoc, and Markdown